 2. The rapid test

-3. The self-test
+3. The Self-Test

-When should you get tested?
+When should one get tested?

 If you regularly use drugs intravenously with other people, an HIV test can give you a clear picture of your health status.

-Threatening, but not untouchable – possible treatments
+Threatening, yet not untouchable – possible treatments

-If you receive a positive test result, a second confirmation test with a new blood sample is necessary in any case.
-Only after double confirmation can appropriate treatment of the infection be started.
+If you receive a positive test result, a second confirmation test with a new blood sample is necessary in any case.Only after double confirmation can an appropriate treatment of the infection be initiated.

-In contrast, there is post-exposure prophylaxis (PEP).
-This form of treatment is useful if the risk of infection is very high.
-Here, too, you will receive appropriate medication, which you should take within two hours at best and no later than 48 hours after the risky contact.
+In contrast, there is Post-Exposure Prophylaxis (PEP).
+This form of treatment is advisable if your risk of infection is very high.Here, too, you will receive the appropriate medication, which you should ideally take within two hours, and at the latest 48 hours after the risk contact.
 This can prevent the spread of HIV at an early stage.

 Do not hesitate …

-Frequently Asked Questions About HIV Testing
+Frequently Asked Questions about HIV Tests

 What is an HIV test and how does it work?